 Cybersecurity Program Highlights

-- Take advantage of a program designed by full-time faculty members in consultation with St. Louis area industry experts.
+- Be part of a cybersecurity program that is based on a solid foundation in computer science and mathematics that was designed (and its relevancy maintained) by full-time faculty members in consultation with St. Louis cybersecurity experts.

 - Earn a cybersecurity certificate or a cybersecurity minor even if you choose to major in another area.

-- Learn from courses that include a solid base of computer science and mathematics, developed specifically for this major — courses such as Cryptography, Wireless Security, Mobile Forensics, and Server Security and Maintenance/Troubleshooting.
+- Take courses such as Cryptography, Wireless Security, Mobile Forensics, and Server Security and Maintenance/Troubleshooting.

 - Work in our dedicated cybersecurity lab.

-- Enjoy small class sizes and get all of the personal attention you deserve.
+- Benefit from small class sizes and get all of the personal attention you deserve.

 Professional Certification Preparation